saccohuo/anki-ai-field-generator/README.md

 # anki-ai-field-generator

+This is not a standalone script, it's a plugin for Anki which can be downloaded here: https://ankiweb.net/shared/info/643253121

 ## Description

 This plugin allows you to use Large Language Models (LLMs) to update or add information to your Anki flashcards using the power of AI.